unilaiva/unilaiva-songbook/README.md

 The system is written in [LaTeX](https://www.latex-project.org/), [Lilypond](https://lilypond.org/) and [Python](https://www.python.org/).
-It uses [songs LaTeX package](https://songs.sourceforge.net/).
+It uses and extends the excellent [songs LaTeX package](https://songs.sourceforge.net/) by Kevin W. Hamlen.
 Song data is entered in LaTeX (and optionally Lilypond, if including sheet music) syntax.

 ---